lidofinance/lido-improvement-proposals/LIPS/lip-6.md

 The main reason for performing token burn exactly as part of a Lido oracle update is to preserve a predictable and well-known rebase period since **_every_** burning event also leads to token rebase.
 External integrations and oracles may rely on the existing rebase period (which is about one-day).

-The amount of the shares to be burnt per single oracle run is limited with the `maxBurnAmountPerRunBasePoints` var (represented as the ratio of amount taken for burning to the total shares amount in existence).
+The amount of the shares to be burnt per single oracle run is limited with the `maxBurnAmountPerRunBasisPoints` var (represented as the ratio of amount taken for burning to the total shares amount in existence).
 Thus we limit `stETH` rebasing from being too large which otherwise could rock the market.

 #### Gas consumption considerations